Nederland 24: History

 The first step towards Nederland 24 was made by the VPRO broadcasting association with the introduction of 3VOOR12TV in May 2003.
 The success of this theme channel led to the launch of 3VOOR12 Central, 3VOOR12 On Stage, Journaal 24, and Holland Doc channels in December 2004 and /Geschiedenis in February 2005.
+The channels were announced in December 2004.
+According to Peter Schrurs, in order for the channels to have success, they were building their own identity, and looking for external partners.
+Holland Doc and the restructured 3VOOR12 were the first to launch on 1 December 2004 and the other channels would launch months later.
 Initially Nederland 4 was being used with the start of the internet portal Nederland4.nl on 6 April 2005.

 From November 2006 the Dutch public broadcasting system started with the expansion of the number of channels to a total of 17.
 By 2009 this number dropped to 12 channels.
 The Nederland-e, DNTV, 3VOOR12 Central, and 3VOOR12 On Stage channels were cancelled and /Geloven and Omega TV merged into Spirit 24.
 That same month, its twelve channels were available on streaming using the Microsoft Silverlight platform.
 On 1 April 2009, the Nederland 4 branding changed to Nederland 24, with the names of the theme channels including the "24" as a prefix, except for 101 TV.

 In January 2009 it was announced that the political channel Politiek 24 would change into a sport/politics channel.
 Opvoeden doe je zo! changed to Z@ppelin 24, a children's channel.
 In August, 37% of all households and 55% of households with digital television had access to the Nederland 24 channels.
 To raise awareness, it launched the "1 + 2 + 3 = 24" (alluding to the three channels' contents being shown on the Nederland 24 brand) through its value-added services: live broadcasts, exclusive programmes and previews of upcoming programmes on the three main channels.

+On 1 April 2012, it cut its offer from twelve channels to eight.

+NPO 2 Extra is expected to close on 31 December 2026.
+Only three of the channels will survive (NPO 1 Extra, NPO Politiek and NPO Sport).